I don’t usually do breaking news here, but this story pushes a whole lot of my buttons. Today, VMWare announced their intent to acquire SaltStack.

 Automation is getting to that point: it’s a must-have, and because it’s a must-have, it’s no longer tenable for everyone to have to roll their own.
 In the dawn of personal computing, it was reasonable to expect every computer owner to bring their own soldering iron.
 That was obviously not a setup that could drive mass adoption, and these days, our computers are sealed shut, with no moving parts, let alone user-serviceable ones.

-In the same way, back in the dog days of the last millennium, it was reasonable and even expected of me, as a junior sysadmin in training, to bang out a script that would let an Apache web server running on HP-UX to authenticate users from a Windows NT domain — because there was no off-the-shelf way to do it.
-When I had to do something similar last year, it took me one line of config, and I was done with that task and could move on to something more interesting and value-additive.
+In the same way, back in the dog days of the last millennium, it was reasonable and even expected of me, as a junior sysadmin in training, to bang out a script that would let an Apache web server running on HP-UX authenticate users from a Windows NT domain — because there was no off-the-shelf way to do it.
+When I had to do add single sign-on to a project of mine last year, the SSO part took me one line of config, and I was done with that task and could move on to something more interesting and value-additive.

 Automation is no longer something the CIO will care about.
 It’s expected and built-in, and the action has moved elsewhere.
 This is a victory: it’s not every software category that lasts long enough to become legacy!